ISO Certification Process Procedure of QRA Certification:

 - Operational control procedures of the client’s processes.

 - Management commitment and responsibility for the client’s policies

-- Links between the normative requirements, policy, performance objectives and targets (consistent with the expectations in the applicable management system standard or other normative document), any applicable legal and other requirements, responsibilities, competence of personnel, operations procedures, performance data and internal audit findings and conclusions.
+- Links between the normative requirements, policy, performance objectives and targets (consistent with the expectations in the applicable management system standard or another normative document), any applicable legal and other requirements, responsibilities, the competence of personnel, operations procedures, performance data, and internal audit findings and conclusions.

 - Various mandatory records to ensure that the management system is operational